Anil1111/Academic-Projects-Tutorials/XNotes/Typescript.md

 "compilerOptions": {
    ...
    "outDir": "./dist", //generates all JS and source maps here; also the output directory retains the directory structure from input src folders
-   "rootDir": "./src", //all src files of TS stored here; if rootDir not given then all TS files in other folders also gets compiled into the outDir
+   //the above is generated while using `tsc -w` "rootDir": "./src", //all src files of TS stored here; if rootDir not given then all TS files in other folders also gets compiled into the outDir

    ...